microsoft/typescript-template-language-service-decorator/README.md

 The `TemplateLanguageService` operates on the contents of template nodes. `context.text` for example returns the text content of the template string, and the `position` passed to `getCompletionsAtPosition` is relative to the template string body.

 The `decorateWithTemplateLanguageService` method takes a existing TypeScript language service and decorates it with a `TemplateLanguageService`.
-Here's how you would use this mehod to create a simple TypeScript server plugin for the `EchoTemplateLanguageService`
+Here's how you would use this method to create a simple TypeScript server plugin for the `EchoTemplateLanguageService`

 ```ts
 import * as ts from 'typescript/lib/tsserverlibrary';